 There’s no doubt that getting a divorce can be painful, but the process itself doesn’t have to be.
 By using our Fixed Fee Divorce, you can be certain about what’s included in the price, with no hidden costs.

-You will be fully represented throughout the divorce process and your Solicitor will deal with your former partner or their Solicitor and the Court.
+You will be fully represented throughout the divorce process and your Divorce Solicitor or Lawyer will deal with your former partner or their Divorce Solicitor and the Court.
 This takes the pressure off of you, so that you can take care of yourself and your family.

 Divorce and Finances